Site Home> PCSB Diversity, Equity, and Inclusion Initiatives

-- Purchase and installation of lockers in the Ryan Center for students who need storage.
+- Installation of lockers in the Ryan Center for students who need storage.

-- Since 2017, the PCSB has had an administration-led multi-stakeholder diversity, equity, and inclusion taskforce.
-In 2020-21, it will become faculty-led.
-The DEI taskforce meets monthly and works annually to achieve tactical goals for the year and to further multi-year strategic goals.
+- Since 2017, the PCSB has had a multi-stakeholder diversity, equity, and inclusion taskforce.
+In 2021-22, it became a faculty-led, standing committee, The DEI Committee.
+It meets monthly and works annually to achieve tactical goals for the year and to further multi-year strategic goals.

 - Department-level diversity, equity, and inclusion goals were established and reported in summer 2018.
 In spring 2020, these department-level goals were reviewed, and gaps were identified.

 - The annual review self-evaluation form for all full-time faculty includes a question about inclusive pedagogy which forms basis for conversation with the dean in her annual performance reviews with faculty.